 Dehydration – Easily Avoided, Often Overlooked

-In a previous article, we addressed the importance of staying properly hydrated during an event or riding session, and covered a regimen to achieve and maintain proper hydration before, during, and after the event to maintain rider health.
-Today, we’re going to cover the dangerous, and sometimes fatal, side effects of dehydration.
+In this article, we’re going to cover the dangerous and sometimes fatal effects of dehydration.
+In a previous article, we addressed the importance of staying hydrated adequately during an event or riding session and covered a regimen to achieve and maintain proper hydration before, during, and after the event to maintain rider health.

 What is Dehydration?